Technology Planning for Public Libraries

-Assistance for plan development:
+- Assistance for plan development:

-Help in writing technology plans is available from several sources.
+Sources for is available from several sources.

-Missouri Public Libraries are required to submit a Technology Plan Update Form annually.
+- Missouri Public Libraries that are required to have an approved Technology Plan are required to submit a Technology Plan Update Form annually.

-USAC web page includes a general description of the technology plan requirements.
+- USAC web page includes a general description of the technology plan requirements.

 The ALA E-rate Task Force has released a list of items that must be retained for Audit purposes.
-Items in this list should be kept for 5 years: E-rate Documentation Retention Requirements .The FCC also provides a link to the FCC Fifth Report and Order that covers document retention.
+Items in this list should be kept for 5 years after the end of the E-rate filings that pertained to the years covered in the Technology Plan (generally after October 28 of the last plan year): E-rate Documentation Retention Requirements .The FCC also provides a link to the FCC Fifth Report and Order that covers document retention.